ebubechukwuugochukwu1/printf/README.md

-This project is done by me Ebubechukwuugochukwu1 and my partner
+This project is done by Ebubechukwuugochukwu1 and my partner

 0x11.
 C - printf team project